appveyor/website/src/docs/server/maintenance.md

 Default AppVeyor Server installation keeps all application data (database, artifacts and certificates) in `%PROGRAMDATA%\AppVeyor\Server` directory and all application settings under `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server` registry key.

-To backup AppVeyor installation export `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server` registry key and then copy both exported `.reg` file and entire data directory to a safe location.
+To backup an AppVeyor installation, export `HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Server` registry key and then copy both the exported `.reg` file and the entire data directory to a safe location.

-To restore AppVeyor re-install it with the latest `.msi`, import backup `.reg` file by overwriting existing values and restore contents of data directory.
+To restore AppVeyor, re-install it with the latest `.msi`, import backup `.reg` file by overwriting existing values and restore contents of data directory.

 ### Linux

-On Linux all AppVeyor data (SQLite database, SSL certificate and artifacts) is stored in `/var/opt/appveyor/server` directory ("data") - backup it entirely.
+On Linux all AppVeyor data (SQLite database, SSL certificate and artifacts) is stored in `/var/opt/appveyor/server` directory ("data") - back it up entirely.

-AppVeyor settings with encryption keys are stored in `/etc/opt/appveyor/server` directory ("settings") - backup it as well.
-Remember, without correct encryption keys the database will be unusable and you won't be login to AppVeyor!
+AppVeyor settings with encryption keys are stored in `/etc/opt/appveyor/server` directory ("settings") - back it up as well.
+Remember, without correct encryption keys the database will be unusable and you won't be able to login to AppVeyor!

 To restore AppVeyor Server just re-install AppVeyor from scratch and then overwrite "data" and "settings" directories from backup.